dewith/sparkify_postgres/README.md

 ![License](https://img.shields.io/github/license/dewith/sparkify_postgres?color=black)
 <!-- End buttons here -->

-This project uses Postgres (with its Python interface) to create a relational database and a ETL pipeline for a non-real music streaming app called Sparkify.
+This project uses Postgres (with psycopg2, its interface in Python) to create a relational database and a ETL pipeline for a non-real music streaming app called Sparkify.

 <details>
 <summary><b>Table of content</b></summary>